Walk-in care for mental health and addiction for adults & children in the Hudson Valley

 For Residents of Ulster County

-The Orange County Mobile Mental Health Team is co-funded by Orange County and the NYS Office of Mental Health.
 The Ulster County Mobile Mental Health Team is offered through the Ulster County Department of Health and Mental Health.
-Both services are operated by Access: Supports for Living.
+This service is operated by Access: Supports for Living.

 Coping with Emotional Problems: Counseling can Help.